lazy-dreamer/lazy-dreamer/README.md

 ## Hi there, my name is Volodymyr  👋
 ### About Me
-I’m a front-end developer with 8+ years of professional experience.
+I’m a front-end developer with a big bunch of professional experience.

 I'm building various web projects using JavaScript.